sasetz/fiit_template/lib.typ

     )
     assert(resume.len() == 1 and resume.at(0).numbering == none or lang == "sk",
       message: "Could not find <resume> label in your work.
-Please create a resume chapter in Slovak and mark it with the <resume> label.") assert(plan-of-work.len() == 1,
+Please create a resume chapter in Slovak and mark it with the <resume> label.") assert(lang != "sk" or resume.len() == 0,
+      message: "Theses in Slovak should not have a resume.
+If for some reason you need to have it, remove the <resume> label from its heading.") assert(plan-of-work.len() == 1,
       message: "Could not find <plan-of-work> label in your work.
 Please create a plan of work appendix and mark it with the <plan-of-work> label.") assert(plan-of-work.at(0).numbering == "A.1",